orefash/whatsapp-api-nodejs-example/readme.md

 ### Configure Tokens

-You need to change PRODUCT_ID, PHONE_ID and API_KEY values in app.js file.
+You need to change PRODUCT_ID, PHONE_ID and API_TOKEN values in app.js file.
 You can find your Product ID and Token in [Settings Token Page](https://console.maytapi.com/settings/token).
 Phone Id can be found in [Phones Page](https://console.maytapi.com/) or with `/listPhones` endpoint.

 # Start The Api